USA CON Team-Based Trauma-Informed Integrated Behavioral Health (TBTI-IBH) ECHO®

 TBTI-IBH ECHO® Purpose

-To bring healthcare professionals together in a virtual learning environment where collaboration and connection with subject matter experts will increase the frontline capacity to provide thorough trauma-informed integrated behavioral health care to children, adolescents, and transitional-aged youth within a high-demand Gulf Coast southeastern region of the United States
+To bring healthcare professionals together in a virtual learning environment where collaboration and connection with subject matter experts will increase the frontline capacity to provide thorough trauma-informed integrated behavioral healthcare and thereby increase access to care.
+A special focus will be the child, adolescent, and transitional-aged youth at risk for behavioral health disorders within the high-demand Gulf Coast southeastern region of the United States.

 Our ECHO® programming consists of the following:

-- A short lecture provided by sexual assault experts
+• A short lecture provided by a subject matter expert

 Session Dates